Toggle Navigation

 Woodbridge Art Club.
 The Summer Exhibition usually opens in the club's gallery on Tide Mill Way.
 There are paintings, pottery, calendars and cards, as well as the book relating to the club's first 50 years which began when the artists hung their pictures on the railings of the nearby railway station. (woodbridgeartclub.org.uk)

-Anglo Saxon ship.
-In October 2018 an International Symposium of academic and archaeology experts together with experienced boat builders met in The Longshed.
+Anglo-Saxon ship.
+An International Symposium of academic and archaeology experts together with experienced boat builders met in The Longshed.
 This event was by invitation only.
 They heard about the 5 - 6 years of research that had gone into the hull of the Sutton Hoo (also called the Mound 1) ship.
 A series of questions was compiled by The Ship's Company to be put to these people who have related knowledge and experience.

 The aim was to make sure that everything had been properly researched and that the proposed construction met with approval.
-If this proves to be the case then the way will be open to commence construction.
+If this proved to be the case, then the way was open to commence construction.

-Currently very few people understand the depth of the investigations that has been going on, so following the Symposium a talk was given in the Longshed for the benefit of local people.
-The same talk was given twice in October 2018.
+At that time, very few people understood the depth of the investigations that had been going on, so following the Symposium a talk 'Beginning the Build' was given twice in the Longshed for the benefit of local people.
 Over 200 people attended these talks.

 Left.
 Researcher/speaker Paul Constantine observes Frame 8 set-up alongside full-size banner of ship.